Fall Season Basement Preparation

 Window Wells.
 Yes, window wells.
 They can retain water and easily cause issues, especially once the ice begins.
 Clean your wells out of all leaves and debris.
 Make sure in the early fall that they are still draining properly.
 (Simply pour a couple of buckets of water into your well – first be sure your window seals are tight.)
 Finally, check the sealants around the windows on the exterior to be sure that water cannot seep inside.
 We have actually seen window wells look more like aquariums than drainage devices surrounding windows.
 If you should find fish swimming in your window wells, chances are you have multiple issues.

-Hopefully this tips have given you some insight into your possible Fall Basement Preparations.
-Done correctly, they will save you thousands of dollars and countless hours of lost time from your structure experiencing the devastating results to your structure and possesions from excessive water seepage in a crawlspace or basement.
+Hopefully these tips have given you some insight into your possible Fall Basement Preparations.
+Done correctly, they will save you thousands of dollars and countless hours of lost time from your structure experiencing the devastating results from excessive water seepage in a crawlspace or basement.
 As always, contact us anytime we can be of further assistance.
 As mothers always said, “An once of prevention – goes a long way”!